CONCLUSION: Oregon Scientific ATC2K waterproof Action Cam

 Update: 05/09/07:

-I finally broke out the replacement cam OS had sent me.
 Upon my re-test I found that really the only thing that seemed improved was that the SD card seemed to stay put.
 It did not come loose during my test, which was on my road bike.
 I did not test it on my MT bike.
 The main thing about this cam is that the video is jittery.
 Additionally vibrations still make it wavy.

 New conclusion: Basically with the exception of the SD card now staying put, my review above stands.
 This unit could be a nice package.
 The concept is great, but it still falls short of the mark.
 To me price does not matter if the video is not enjoyable to watch.